qingli411/latex_tools/README.md

 Tools inlcude:

+* **addbib**

-*addbib [Keyword1] [Keyword2] ...
-[RefFile]
+`addbib [Keyword1] [Keyword2] ...
+[RefFile]`

 Search citation keys [KeywordN] in a bibtex library and print the full citation information into [RefFile].
 Print on screen if no [RefFile] is specified.

+* **gridfig**

-*gridfig [M] [N] [FigList] [OutputFig] [Aspect ratio (Optional)]
+`gridfig [M] [N] [FigList] [OutputFig] [Aspect ratio (Optional)]`

 Merge several figures in one in a MxN matrix.

 M: # of columns

 N: # of rows

 FigList: a txt file containing the list of figures, should be in the left-to-right, top-to-bottom order to be placed in the M by N grid

 OutputFig: filename of the output figure (do not include filename extension, .pdf will be added automatically)

 Aspect ratio: optional, the aspect ratio of each subfigure (ratio of width to height), the original aspect ratio is kept if not set